0x78654C/xBot-Twitch-WPF/README.md

     show status if client is connected
-    saveing twitch user name, openweather api key and oauth key to registry set custom bot connect message in real time add/remove/update commnads in real time to list add/remove bad words for chat ban in real time to list change time(minutes) for chat ban in real time hardcoded !help command for display the list of commands hardcoded !ss command for shout a streamer (the command works only for the current streamer or moderators)
+    saveing twitch user name, openweather api key and oauth key to registry set custom bot connect message in real time user ban by specific words
+    add/remove/update commnads in real time to list add/remove bad words for chat ban/user ban in real time to list change time(minutes) for chat ban in real time hardcoded !help command for display the list of commands hardcoded !ss command for shout a streamer (the command works only for the current streamer or moderators)